MilanFIN/2dmmo/README.md

 - Adding additional items, resources, enemies, npcs is easy with the config file

 ### todo
+- limit the amount of messages the browser sends
 - weapons for ships
 - saving gamestate to a database
 - multiple server support, all of which connect to a central database to sync player progress between servers